UniMath/agda-unimath/src/linear-algebra/sesquilinear-forms-complex-vector-spaces.lagda.md

 - is right additive: $f(x,y+z) = f(x,y) + f(x,z)$
 - conjugates scalar multiplication on the right: $f(x,ay) = \bar{a}f(x,y)$

-(Conjugating multiplication on the right is consistent with Wikipedia and what
-$n$Lab calls the "mathematician's convention," as opposed to what $n$Lab calls the "physicist's convention.")
+**Convention.** We follow the convention of conjugating multiplication on the right, as opposed to on the left.
+This is consistent with what is called the "mathematician's convention" on $n$Lab, as opposed to what is called the "physicist's convention".

 ## Definition